 Losing Grandparents Doesn’t Become Simpler with Age

-My Gigi Karatchuk died on December 2, 1984 when he was 67 years old, and Baba died at the same age on October 12, 1982.
-Pictured are my older sister (brown overalls) and me (sucking thumb) with my paternal grandparents, 1980
+My Gigi Karatchuk died on December 2, 1984 at 67 years old, and Baba died also at 67 years old on October 12, 1982.
+My older sister is the one wearing the striped shirt, and I’m the one sucking my thumb.
+Photo, 1980

 “Grandparents are only with us part-time.”